With the rise of societies acceptance of trans* and non-binary gender identities,

 In cases where you need the users legal name, for example when sending receipts,

-including an optional text-field for the legal name is a good idea:
+including an optional text-field for the legal name can be a good idea: